DynamicsShop/SD-Interface-EDI/SD-Interface-EDI-Release-Notes.md

 - BCv21 App - Add an alert notification to display in the Role Centre when the SD Interface EDI licence is due to expire in 5 days.

-- BCv21 App - The About page had extra space at the top of the page.
-This was fixed.

 - BCv21 App - In the SD Interface EDI Setup card, the caption of the Active Vans cue in the KPIs FastTab was updated to Active VANs.

-- BCv21 App - In the SD Interface EDI Setup Card, text was surfaced on the Function App FastTab as per the text on the Azure Blob Storage FastTab to display when details are validated.

 - BCv21 App - The Captions in the SD EDI Create Queue Items Report were updated.
 Peer Type was renamed to Type and Peer Key was renamed to No.